sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    > **Note:** the port number (32768) may be different in your enviornment, so check output from Step 15.

-### Task 6: Setup environment variables
+### Task 4: Setup environment variables

 In this task, you will configure the Web container so that it can use an environment variable for the URL to use to communicate with the API container.
-This is similar to the way the mongodb connection string is provided to the API container.
+This is similar to the way the MongoDB connection string is provided to the API container.

 1. On your lab VM stop and remove the web container using the following commands.